apache/pulsar/site2/docs/client-libraries-java.md

 stringProducer.send("My message");
 ```

-> You should always make sure to close your producers, consumers, and clients when they are no longer needed:
+> You should always make sure to close your producers, consumers, and clients when you don't need them:
 > ```java
 > producer.close();
 > consumer.close();
 > client.close();
 > ```
 >
-> Close operations can also be asynchronous:
+> Closed operations can also be asynchronous:
 > ```java
 > producer.closeAsync()
 >    .thenRun(() -> System.out.println("Producer closed"))